singleron-RD/CeleScope/docs/fusion/mkref.md

 `--fasta` Required.
 Genome fasta file.
 Use absolute path or relative path to `genomeDir`.

+`--STAR_param` Additional parameters for the called software.
+Need to be enclosed in quotation marks.
+For example, `--{software}_param "--param1 value1 --param2 value2"`.

 `--fusion_pos` fusion position file.
 A two column tab-delimited text file with header.
 "pos" is the end postion of the first gene(1-based). e.g.